 Drain boiled potatoes; mash and gradually add butter, salt, milk and sugar.
 Whip well until light and fluffy.
 Chill the mixture in the refrigerator.

-Gradually add 1/2-cup flour and mix well.
+Gradually add 1/2-cup sifted flour and mix well.
 Add enough of the remaining flour to form a soft dough.

 Place the rolled out discs in the middle of a hot, dry griddle.
 Bake until lightly golden.

 You can bake them without a griddle - use a large cast-iron frying pan instead.

 One way to serve this traditional Norsk delicacy is to spread it with softened butter and sprinkle with sugar and cinnamon.